II.

 Required assertions:

-- no `harness:install` or `harness:install-plugin` command is executed as part of the babysitter-agent runtime test,
+- no `harness:install` or `harness:install-plugin` command is executed as part of the agent-platform runtime test,

 - selected backend is recorded (`agent-core`, `pi`, or mapped external harness),